 So the New York Times got exposed back then.

-I mean how did all that happen?
+I mean, how did all that happen?

 And what are we to believe at this point?

-Programming note tonight on Hannity and I think the big part of this story will never get reported.
+And I think the big part of this story will never get reported.

-We have Juanita Broderick we have Paula Jones.
+We have Paula Jones.

-We have Kathleen Willie and then we have Kathy Shelton.
+And then we have Kathy Shelton.

 And then we'll have a panel discussing all of this tonight.

-They feed questions, CNN's involved, MSNBC's involved let's see we got MBC, we got C MBC, we got Univision, we got the New York Times, we got the Washington Post, we got the Boston Globe and you can see it all day it's been going on.
+Let's see, we got NBC, we got CNBC, we got Univision, we got the New York Times, we got the Washington Post, we got the Boston Globe.

 All day it moves on.